spy16/droplets/docs/interfaces.md

 Note that, this pattern is *not possible in other languages*.
-Because, after refactoring `writeData` to accept a new interface `writer`, you need to refactor all the classes you want to use with `writeData` to have `implements writer` in its declaration.
+Because, after refactoring `writeData` to accept a new interface `writer`, you need to refactor all the classes you want to use with `writeData` to have `implements writer` in their declarations.

 Another advantage is that client is free to define the subset of features it requires instead of accepting more than it needs.